nick-pateman-avalara/CQRSSample/Readme.md

 * CQRSAPI.Messages.IMessageTransport
 * CQRSAPI.Messages.MessageBase
 * CQRSAPI.Messages.RabbitMQMessageTransport
+* CQRSAPI.Features.People.Messages.PersonEventMessage
+* CQRSAPI.Features.PeopleV2.Messages.PersonEventMessage

 ### - xUnit Tests

 We are using xUnit in this sample due to its improved functionality for testing async methods.
 Both features (People, PeopleV2) are tested.

+### Swagger

+Swagger has also been enabled in the sample.